junksamiad/urmston-town-whatsapp-bot/docs/phase2/phase2_completion.md

 # Phase 2 Completion Report: Twilio Integration

+## ⚠️ IMPORTANT: DEPLOYMENT STATUS NOTE ⚠️

+**CURRENT STATUS: DEPLOYED BUT NOT TESTED IN AWS ENVIRONMENT**

+While the code has been successfully deployed to AWS and local testing has been completed, the final deployment testing in the AWS environment has **NOT** been carried out yet.
+A comprehensive testing plan has been created in `docs/phase2/phase2_testing_plan.md`, but the actual execution of these tests against the deployed AWS resources is pending.

+Anyone continuing this project should:
+1. Review the testing plan in `docs/phase2/phase2_testing_plan.md`
+2. Execute the tests against the deployed AWS resources
+3. Document the results and any issues encountered
+4. Update this document with the testing results

+The testing results reported in this document are from local testing only and need to be verified in the AWS environment.

 ## Implementation Summary

 We have successfully implemented all the requirements for Phase 2: